PanDAWMS/panda-docs/docs/source/developer/contribution.rst

 PanDA components are developed based on `GitHub Flow <https://guides.github.com/introduction/flow/>`_ with small customization.
 The sequence is as follows:

 #.
-Create a branch or folk.
-In git, branches are light weight things that are often temporary and may be deleted
+Creation of a branch or folk.
+In git, branches are lightweight things that are often temporary and may be deleted
    anytime.
-The master branch is protected, so that only a couple of persons can push commits there.
+The master branch is protected so that only a couple of persons can push commits there.

 #.
-Add commits to the branch.
-You can experiment any changes since they don't affect the master branch.
+Adding commits to the branch.
+You can experiment with any changes since they don't affect the master branch.

 #.
-Deploy changes on a test instance.
+Deployment of changes on a test instance.
 All changes must be verified before being merged to the master branch.

 #.
-Submit a Pull Request which will initiate discussion about your changes.
+Submittion of a Pull Request which will initiate a discussion about your changes.

 #.
-Discuss and review your code.
+Discussion and review on your code.
 Once a Pull Request has been opened, your changes are reviewed to check
-   functionalities, the coding style, test results, and so one.
+   functionalities, the coding style, test results, and so on.
 Note that your code must follow PEP8.

 #.
-Merge changes.
-Once your changes are approved they will be merged to the master branch.
+Merging changes.
+Once your changes are approved, they will be merged to the master branch.
 The branch can be
    deleted at this stage since commit logs are also merged.